Coast Guard searching for overdue sailboat off Hawaii

-The Coast Guard is searching for the overdue private sailing vessel SS Chuckahui Kai between Oahu and Maui, June 8, 2020.
-Anyone with information regarding the missing sailboat is requested to contact Sector Honolulu on Channel 16 or at 808-842-2600.
-(U.S. Coast Guard photo courtesy of Coast Guard Sector Honolulu)
+HONOLULU — The Coast Guard is searching for the overdue private sailing vessel SS Chuckahui Kai between Oahu and Maui, Monday.

+Crews aboard an Air Station Barbers Point HC-130 Hercules plane, the Cutter Oliver Berry (WPC 1124), Cutter Kittiwake (WPB 87316), and a Station Maui 45-foot Response Boat-Medium are conducting searches of the area.

+There are two mariners reported aboard the vessel.
+One is a 46-year-old Amanda Dobos, while the other is 51-year-old Gerald Mcullogh.

 |Date Taken: